|Title:||Head Softball Coach|

 Bruce McConkey is in his 13th year as head coach of the Cardinals softball team.
 During his time at CUA, McConkey has continued to build the program and recruit talented, driven student-athletes.

-2014 produced a 24-15 overall record with the Cardinals capturing their first Landmark Conference Championship.
-Their championship road included wins over Moravian, Susquehanna, and Susquehanna for a second time.
-The postseason success continued with a NCAA Regional berth where the Cardinals were placed in the Virginia Wesleyan Region.
+The 2014 season produced a 24-15 overall record with the Cardinals capturing their first Landmark Conference Championship.
+Their championship run included a win over Moravian, and back-to-back wins over Susquehanna.
+Their postseason success continued with a NCAA Regional berth where the Cardinals were placed in the Virginia Wesleyan Region.

-CUA also earned its fourth Landmark Conference Tournament bid
+also earned its fourth Landmark Conference Tournament bid in the

-2011 saw CUA win 23 games and advance all the way to the Landmark Conference championship contest for the second time in the last four seasons.
+2011 saw CUA win 23 games and advance all the way to the Landmark Conference championship contest for the second time since 2007.
 The Cardinals went 7-3 at home during the course of the season, which included a no-hit win vs. Hood College and a 5-4 victory over No. 18 Moravian.

 Individually, four student-athletes were named to the All-Landmark Conference Teams, including first team selections Rizzi and Stockinger, with Rizzi also garnering All-Region and ECAC All-Star honors.
 Off the field, nine of McConkey's players received Academic Honor Roll accolades from the conference.